isu-ese/arc-mlp/papers/normalize/02_main_matter/02_background/01_theoretical_foundations.md

 ## Theoretical Foundations {#sec:foundations}

 Context-free grammars are defined as $G=(V,\Sigma,P,S)$, where $V$ is the set of non-terminal symbols, $\Sigma$ is the set of terminal symbols, $P$ is the set of productions, and $S$ is the start production \cite{haoxiangLanguagesMachinesIntroduction1988}.
 In this paper, we use a modified syntax for productions $\Phi \rightarrow R$. $\Phi$ is any non-terminal symbol and $R$ is a rule.
-Rules can be either a symbol, $\epsilon$, rules concatenated together, or rules unioned together with the $|$ operator.
+Rules can be either a symbol, $\epsilon$ (the empty string), rules concatenated together, or rules unioned together with the $|$ operator.
 Rather than using multiple productions when a symbol can produce multiple rules, the rules are combined with the $|$ operator.
 For example productions normally written as
 \begin{bnf*}
     \bnfprod{A}{\bnfts{a}} \\
     \bnfprod{A}{\bnfts{b}}